Online Modules and Tutorials

 These learning modules about People-Centered Screening and Assessment are designed to help strengthen the personal and organizational screening and assessment practices of home visitors, parent educators, family advocates, and supervisors.
 Each module includes resources and information about the screen or assessment, information about the issue that is the focus of the screen or assessment, suggestions for using the tools reflectively, and a quiz and quiz key that will allow users of the modules to measure progress with understanding the tools.
 Modules may also include tip sheets about the screening and assessment tool which can be used as a desk reference, videos, and additional resources/readings.

 The PCFA Modules project was designed to provide an overview of the Protective Capacity Family Assessment model.
 When completed it will feature 6 modules: Module 1 – Why PCFA?, Module 2 – Preparation, Module 3 – Introduction, Module 4 – Discovery, and Module 5 – Change Strategy and Case Planning Stage.
-These modules will be added separately throughout 2016 & 2017.

 Strengths-based feedback is a well-regarded method for delivering feedback that leaves employees feeling confident and competent.
 This page contains the presentation and worksheet from our half-day training that helps supervisors become more effective at giving quality feedback to employees.